bastian-pnptc/premaster/index.md

         content: >
           Interested in a change of scenery and industry?
 Get insights into and support one of our European teams in industry verticals such as Supply Chain and Logistics, Insurtech, Healthtech, Sustainable Fashion, Smart Cities etc.
         date: 2 weeks
-      - title: Daimler AG
+      - title: Mercedes-Benz AG
         content: >
-          'Change perspective by joining our corporate partner Daimler.
+          'Change perspective by joining our corporate partner Mercedes-Benz.
 Support their PR & Communication team at Startup Autobahn and gain insights into the other side of the aisle: Corporate innovation from the perspective of one of our most engaged partners.'
         date: 2 months
-        icon: daimler
+        icon: mbag
       - title: Take a break
         content: >
           'Travel and explore the world.
 A gap year is all about gaining practical experience: We give you the opportunity to take up to 1 month off, to travel the world.'